Updated January 2025

-We love the Netherlands, and have been able to fulfill a dream to stay in the Netherlands for more than a few days.
+We love the Netherlands, and over the course of 10+ visits, we have been able to enjoy both short and long term stays.
 Our longest stay in one place was in Amsterdam (3 weeks), and in Fall 2021 we spent a week in Haarlem and another week further south in Maastricht.
-I’ve written about the luxury of slow travel, and with the climate of the Netherlands, it’s a great country to slow down and stay awhile.
-Because we had so much time, we moved at a slower pace than a normal vacation, and felt no rush to cram in all the sights.
-We were able to settle in to our apartment and really felt like we lived there, albeit briefly, and wander the city with a different perspective.
+I’ve written about the luxury of slow travel, and the Netherlands is a great country to slow down and stay awhile.
 Our extended time in Amsterdam also allowed us to get out of the city to explore other towns in the Netherlands (and beyond).

-Another bonus for us this trip was having friends in town.
-Our friends Mark and Eric live in Amsterdam and it’s always a lot of fun to connect with them and hang out.
-It really makes you feel like a local when you’re meeting up with friends who live there, or going to their home for dinner.
-Mark and Eric hosted us three times during our trip, and treated us to three amazing meals (we are still talking about the osso Bucco and carrot cake, OMG).
+Our friends Mark and Eric lived in Amsterdam for five years, and it was always a lot of fun to connect with them and hang out when we were in town.
+One of the best ways to experience the city like a local is meeting up with friends who live there, or going to their home for dinner.
+Getting out of the tourist zones allows you to explore some of the residential neighborhood favorites.
+Mark and Eric hosted us many times during our trips, and treated us to some really amazing meals (we are still talking about the osso Bucco and carrot cake!).

 • The main supermarket is called Albert Heijn (AH for short).
 They are everywhere but some are only convenience stores, some don’t take cash and others only take cash.
 We located a full supermarket and an express mart closest to us the first week so we didn’t have to play the “how to pay” guessing game each time.
 Also, in Amsterdam (and most of Europe) bring your own bags or be prepared to buy bags.

-• Finding half & half for coffee is always like a scavenger hunt in Europe because many cartons of “cream” contain oil or sugar as they are predominately used for cooking.
+• If you’re a coffee lover, having your morning cup is an important start to your day.
+Finding half & half for coffee is always like a scavenger hunt in Europe because many cartons of “cream” contain oil or sugar as they are predominately used for cooking.
 In Amsterdam we finally decided that “slagroom” (heavy whipping cream) was as close as we were going to get, and we added milk to make half/half.
 Make sure you download Dutch in Google Translate to help with translations in the supermarket and elsewhere.
 Although everyone speaks English, the products & a lot of signage is in Dutch.

 Things to do in Amsterdam: